COVID-19 & Blood Donation

 - We encourage hand sanitizer use throughout the donation process.

 - We encourage social distancing with proper signage and traffic flow guidance.

 Marsh Regional Blood Center continues to take appropriate measures to reduce any potential exposure to COVID-19.
 This includes extra disinfection and sanitization efforts, as well as additional physical distancing precautions whenever possible.

-After you’ve received your vaccination, you must wait two days before you are eligible to donate blood.
+If you received a positive diagnostic test (nasal swab test) for COVID-19 but never developed symptoms, you must also wait 10 days before you are eligible to donate blood.

 How soon can I give blood after my COVID-19 vaccination?

 As long as you are feeling healthy and well, there is no required wait time time after you receive a COVID-19 vaccination, including a COVID-19 booster shot.